 - 7. For each kind of inventory that you wish to import from spreadsheets: - a.
-Next to the field for the appropriate data type, click Browse, and select the matching .csv or .xlsx template-based file containing your inventory data. - Restriction: As a minimum, you must upload one file through the Computers and VMs field.
-This file is mandatory because it contains computer names and serial numbers, plus the Processor Cores field required for license optimization. - b.
-Next to each identified data file, click Upload. - "File uploaded successfully" message displays. - c.
+Next to the field for the appropriate data type, click Browse, and select the matching .csv or .xlsx template-based file containing your inventory data.

+b.
+Next to each identified data file, click Upload.

+"File uploaded successfully" message displays.

+- c.
 Repeat the identification and upload process for all files included in this named upload. - 8.
 Scroll down to the bottom of the web page, and click Start processing.